tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/采集文本日志/JSON 格式_intl_en.md

 ### 5. Associate a machine group

 Select the target machine group from the machine group list and associate it with the current log topic.
 Please note that the associated machine group must be in the same region as the log topic.
-For detailed directions, please see [Machine Group Management](https://intl.cloud.tencent.com/document/product/614/17412).
+For detailed directions, please see [Server Group Management](https://intl.cloud.tencent.com/document/product/614/17412).

 ### 6. Select the JSON mode